How to Run Conformance Tests for OpenID for Verifiable Presentations

 Once you have configured the tests, press ‘create test plan’ and then ‘Run Test’.
 The test will go into ‘WAITING’ status, indicating that it is waiting for the verifier to send the OpenID4VP request to the conformance suite’s ‘fake’ wallet.

-When configuring your verifier, you must use the ‘authorization_endpoint’ url shown in the ‘Exported Values’ section shown when you start running the test instead of the ‘openid4vp://’ scheme, i.e. in the same way a web-based wallet would be invoked.
-This value will be the same for all tests that use the same ‘alias’ value in the test configuration.
+When configuring your verifier, you must use the ‘authorization_endpoint’ url (shown in the ‘Exported Values’ section shown when you start running the test) instead of the ‘openid4vp://’ scheme you normally use to launch the wallet – in the same way a web-based wallet would be invoked.
+The ‘authorization_endpoint’ url value will be the same for all tests that use the same ‘alias’ value in the test configuration.

 -----BEGIN CERTIFICATE-----